 Research has shown that the colder the water, the less effective chemical treatments such as this are at purifying water.
 One study showed that at 50°F, chemical treatment left as much as 10% of Giardia particles alive in the water after 30 minutes of exposure to the chemical treatment.
 If you are in doubt as to if the water is at the optimal temperature, just allow the water to sit longer than the 30 minutes prior to consumption.
 Ideal temperature for the water for chemical treatment is at least 60 °F.

 Note: Although not required, it is best to use the boiling and bleach treatment methods in conjunction to ensure maximum effectiveness with purifying the water.
-When doing this make sure you boil the water first and THEN do the bleach treatment.
+When doing this make sure you boil the water first, followed by the bleach method.

 Using a Portable Water Filter

-To you as a prepper, these are a great addition to any survival supply.
-There is not a lot of instruction to give on these.
+These are a great addition to any survival supply.
+There is not a lot of instruction to give on using one of these.
 You put one end in the water you want to filter and pump.
 The water that comes out is ready to drink.
 You can use this in combination with the bleach technique mentioned above but it’s really not required.
-I suggest every prepper have one of these in their bug out bag.

 These filters will catch particles in your water down to 0.2 microns in size.
-Which means they should catch most trouble causing organisms in your water.
+Which means they should be able to filter out most trouble causing organisms in your water.
 Keep in mind that viruses are too small to catch with these filters (not much of a concern in remote areas).
-See the chart below for more info on the sizes of different micro-organisms.
+See the chart below for more info on the sizes of different microorganisms.

-Using Iodine to disinfect water does not seem to be terribly popular but is a GREAT skill to know how to do.
-Iodine is a great wound disinfectant that is often found in first aid kits and is shelf stable!
-If it is not in your kit, it could be a great addition as it not only disinfects wounds but can also be used to treat water for drinking purposes.
+Using Iodine to disinfect water does not seem to be terribly popular but it is a great skill to know how to do.
+Iodine is a great wound disinfectant, water purifier, and is very shelf stable.
+Iodine is often found in emergency medical kits and is extremely useful.

 You will want an iodine solution called “Iodine Tincture” with a 2% USP content.
 “USP” refers to the concentration of iodine that is in the solution.
 The 2% solution is the most commonly available.